kmcdermo/kalman1D/README.md

 ##How to run the code

-This code requires ROOT5 is enabled on your machine.
+This code requires that ROOT5 is enabled on your machine.
 It compiles with gcc; so on Mac, this will pick up clang.
 This code also contains a port of SMatrix, a vectorizable template matrix operations library.
 The SMatrix port clocks in at roughly 10k lines of code (under the Math directory)!

 ROOT can be downloaded here: https://root.cern.ch/downloading-root.
 The nice thing about the PRO releases (recommended) is that they contain binaries for given OS's.
 For Mac, you can simply download the .dmg file for ROOT5 and run ROOT out-of-the-box after setting the path.